SarahX/day-of-cyber/README.md

 I wish there was syntax highlighting in GitHub....

-The first part obfuscated and appears to be code for optimizng the site for different user agents.
+The first part is obfuscated and appears to be code for optimizng the site for different user agents.